Miscanthus × giganteus: Yield

 Computer modelled yield estimate for Miscanthus x giganteus in Europe (no irrigation).

 Computer modelled yield estimate for Miscanthus × giganteus in the USA (average based on all soil types).
 For a map with 2–4 times higher yield estimates see Miguez et al. (figure 3).
 Here uneconomical soil types (below 10 t/ha) are excluded from the calculation.

 Miscanthus is unusually efficient at turning solar radiation into biomass, and its water use efficiency is among the highest of any crop.
 It has twice the water use efficiency of its fellow C4 plant maize, twice the efficiency as the C3 energy crop willow (Salix viminalis), and four times the efficiency as the C3 plant wheat.
-The typical UK winter harvest of 11–14 tonnes dry mass per hectare (1.1-1.4 kg/m2) produce 200–250 GJ/ha of energy per year.
+The typical UK winter harvest of 11–14 tonnes dry mass per hectare (1.1-1.4 kg/m2) produces 200–250 GJ/ha of energy per year.
 This compares favorably to maize (98 GJ/ha), oil seed rape (25 GJ/ha), and wheat/sugar beet (7–15 GJ/ha).
 In the USA, M. × giganteus has been shown to yield two times more than switchgrass.

 In many locations in Europe, miscanthus plantations produce more net energy than any competing energy crop, because of high yields and low demands for farm management energy use.
-The main competitors yieldwise is willow and poplar, grown at short rotation coppice (SRC) or short rotation forestry (SRF) plantations.
+The main competitors yieldwise are willow and poplar, grown at short rotation coppice (SRC) or short rotation forestry (SRF) plantations.
 In the northern parts of Europe, willow and poplar approach and sometimes exceed miscanthus winter yields in the same location.
 Globally, FAO estimates that forest plantation yields range from 0.4 to 12.2 t/ha dry mass per year.
 Russian pine have the lowest yield (0.4–2 t/ha), while eucalyptus in Argentina, Brazil, Chile and Uruguay, and poplar in France/Italy, have the highest, with 7.8–12.2 t/ha for eucalyptus and 2.7–8.4 t/ha for poplar.
 IPCC estimates that global plantation forest yields (before harvest losses) varies between 0.4 and 25 tonnes, with most plantations producing between 5 and 15 tonnes.
 Natural forests have lower yields however, between 0.1 and 9.3 dry tonnes per hectare per year, with most natural forests producing between 1 and 4 tonnes.
 The average yield for natural forests in temperate climates is 1.5 to 2 dry tonnes per hectare per year before harvest related losses.